-Presidents, and the President, shall be appointed by written contract.
+Instructors and Vice Presidents shall be appointed by written contract.

-Professional employees shall be elected each year on an annual basis.
-Faculty shall be elected during a regular Board of Regents meeting in April of each year.
-The administration shall be elected in March.
-Non-teaching personnel, such as custodians, grounds and building maintenance personnel, business office, and all other employees not under contract, will be considered employed until such time as either party, with thirty days' notice, terminates their service.
+Nine-month faculty shall be ratified during a regular Board of Regents' meeting in April of each year.
+Twelve-month faculty shall be ratified during a regular Board of Regents' meeting in May of each year.
+Contracted administration shall be elected in March.
+All other employees will be considered employed until such time as either party, with thirty days' notice, terminates their service.